-7. Pension schemes
+8. Pension schemes

-The presumption that a company is acting in concert with any of its pension schemes will normally be rebutted if it can be demonstrated to the Panel's satisfaction that the assets of the pension scheme are managed under an agreement or arrangement with an independent third party which gives such third party absolute discretion regarding dealing, voting and offer acceptance decisions relating to any securities in which the pension scheme is interested.
+Presumption (3) will normally be rebutted if it can be demonstrated to the Panel's satisfaction that the assets of the pension scheme are managed under an agreement or arrangement with an independent third party which gives such third party absolute discretion regarding dealing, voting and offer acceptance decisions relating to any securities in which the pension scheme is interested.
 Where, however, the discretion given is not absolute, the presumption will be capable of being rebutted, provided that the pension scheme trustees do not exercise any powers they have retained to intervene in such decisions.